gpc/grails-hibernate-filter/README.md

 # Description
-This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [appcela/grails-hibernate-plugin](https://github.com/appcela/grails-hibernate-filter) to make it work with the Grails 3 and Hibernate 4.
+This is a fork of the original [Grails Hibernate Filter Plugin](http://grails.org/plugin/hibernate-filter) created from fork [appcela/grails-hibernate-plugin](https://github.com/appcela/grails-hibernate-filter) to make it work with the Grails 3 and Hibernate 5 and GORM 6.

 This repo contains two projects: